Resilience of constituent solitons in multisoliton scattering off barriers: Solutions of the nonlinear Schr o dinger equation that consist purely of solitons

+where $\sign{z}$ is -1, 0, or +1 if $z<0$, $z=0$, or $z>0$, respectively.
+Both $q_{j}$ and $\Psi_{j}$ are zero if the other solitons are not there (i.e. if $A_{k}=0$ for all $k\neq j$).
+They account for the interaction with the other solitons, as will be explained shortly.
+The quantity $z_{j,0}-2q_{j}/A_{j}$ is the `extrapolated' $t=0$ position of the soliton.
+If the $j$th soliton is isolated at several time segments, this extrapolated $t=0$ position will be different for any two time segments between which the soliton underwent a collision.
+(Similar changes happen for the `extrapolated' $t=0$ phase, $\phi_{j,0}+\Psi_{j}$).

-Now we see that the parameters $z_{j,0}$, and $\phi_{j,0}$ \emph{differ}, through $q_{j}$ and $\Psi_{j}$, respectively, from the actual position and phase at $t=0$ of the $j$th soliton when it is spatially separated from the others.
-But the actual position and phase at $t=0$ is easily characterized: since the displacements $q_{j}$ depend only on the ordering of the spatial positions of the solitons (and not on the magnitudes of the relative distances), it follows that if one wants isolated solitons to sit at $\bar{z}_{0,j}$ at $t=0$, one may proceed as follows: first set each $z_{j,0}$ to $\bar{z}_{0,j}$, and compute the $q_{j}$'s.
-Then set $z_{j,0}=\bar{z}_{0,j}+2q_{j}/A_{j}$, and proceed to compute the $N$-soliton solution; a similar correction may be applied for the initial phases.
+In practice, if one wants to compute a solution $\psi$ so that some constituent solitons are, at $t=0$, well-separated from the others and located at some desired positions with some desired phases, one relies on the fact that $q_{j}$ and $\Psi_{j}$ depend only on the ordering of the spatial positions of the solitons at the time of interest (here $t=0$), and not, say, on the magnitudes of the relative distances.
+It follows that if a soliton is well-isolated solitons at $t=0$ and one wants it to sit at $\bar{z}_{0,j}$ at $t=0$, one may determine the appropriate value of $z_{j,0}$ as follows: temporarily set each $z_{j,0}$ to $\bar{z}_{0,j}$, and compute the $q_{j}$'s.
+The required actual $z_{j,0}$ is then $z_{j,0}=\bar{z}_{0,j}+2q_{j}/A_{j}$, and one can now proceed to compute the $N$-soliton solution in full; a similar correction may be applied for the initial phases.

+To see why an isolated soliton's interactions with the other solitons are accounted for by $q_{j}$ and $\Psi_{j}$, recall that when a soliton collides with another soliton, it (famously) emerges undisturbed except that it is further along its trajectory than it would have been had the collision not taken place.
+An intuitive picture of this process is as follows.
+Since the interactions are attractive, then, from the point of view of any individual soliton, the collision resembles the situation when the soliton drops into a potential well and then emerges from it.
+It turns out that this potential well is always such that the soliton velocity during the collision is higher than either before or after the collision, and so the soliton moves further along than it otherwise would have.